IkigaiSense/vita-hw/README.md

 ## Vita Software

 Vita itself is a sensor hub.
 It requires a smart phone or tablet to do further processing and possible data transfer at the user's explicit consent.
-The user decide who and when to share his or her own health data.
+The user decides with whom and when to share his or her own health data.

 So the mobile application has to be developed.